Aaron and Anthropomorphism, Plus Some Photos

 "Oh, buddy, I haven't seen you in years.
 I need a little time before I can groom you."

-Aaron turned and walked to the other side of his sleeping quarter.
+Aaron turned and walked to the other side of his sleeping quarters.
 He rifled through the foliage (with which later he would make his night nest) until he found what he was looking for: a long stick.
 He strode back to the mesh that separated us and carefully handed me the stick.

 There.
 Keep your fingers.
 Groom me.